Tools for Neighbors

 FOR BLIGHTED TAX-FORFEITED LOTS OWNED BY THE STATE

-- Revitalize Mississippi 501c3 non-profit will provide free clean-up (and demolition, if needed) but it must be done prior to transfer of title to new owner.
-As soon as you have completed the online application and paid the application fee, call Jim Johnston again and say whether you just want the parcel cleaned up, or if you also want demolition done.
-After that work is finished, Revitalize Mississippi will send “before” and “after” photos of the lot to Tyrone Hickman to show the work that was done.
+Revitalize Mississippi, a Mississippi (501c3) non-profit corporation, will provide one free clean-up (and demolition, if needed) but it must be done prior to transfer of title to the new owner.
+As soon as you have completed the online application and paid the application fee, call Jim Johnston and say whether you just want the parcel cleaned up, or if you also want demolition done.
+He will put you on the work list, and make sure you are first in line for the parcel.
+After the work is finished, Revitalize Mississippi will send “before” and “after” photos of the lot to Tyrone Hickman to show the work that was done.
 Tyrone will then reduce the purchase price to reflect donation of cleanup services and your neighborhood status.
-After purchase of the property, you will receive the title (a quit claim deed), and will be responsible for maintaining the property and paying property taxes.
+Applicant should start maintaining the property as soon as payment is made to Secretary of State.
+Later, you will receive the title (a “Land Patent”), and will be responsible for paying property taxes as well as maintaining the property.

 FOR BLIGHTED LOTS OWNED BY PRIVATE CITIZENS WITH CODE VIOLATIONS

 Effective code enforcement is required.
 Call 311 to report the code violation, or talk with the code officer for your neighborhood.

 Neighbors need to work closely with a code officer, who can attend neighborhood meetings and give updates.
 Neighborhoods should keep a list of parcels with code violations and a map.